 4.2 Committee Goals, Activities, and Budget

 a.
-Within thirty (30) days of formation or by September 15 (whichever comes earlier), each committee chairperson shall present its committee’s goals, program of action, and an income/expense budget for the current or upcoming academic year to the Executive Board.
+Within thirty (30) days of formation or by September 15 (whichever comes earlier), each committee chairperson shall present, if appropriate, any committee goals, program of action, and/or an income/expense budget for the current or upcoming academic year to the Executive Board.
 The income/expense budget shall be subject to the Executive Board for approval.

 4.3.
-Purposes of the Standing and District Committees
+Description and Purposes of the Standing and District Committees

 The Benefits (Health) Committee shall be a negotiating body of CCFT, with direction and decisions subject to Executive Board approval, to determine the health, vision, and dental insurance plans, fringe amounts, and premium amounts.